kamaljitsingh76/22CSH-293-Group1-ST/SushantJha_22BDO10052.md

 2. Add a new global alias
-git config --global alias.lol 'log --oneline --graph --all' This allows you to call git lol as an alternative to git log --oneline --graph --all
+git config --global alias.lol 'log --oneline --graph --all' This allows you to call git lol as an alternative to git log --oneline --graph --all<br>
 ![Screenshot 2024-04-17 102134](https://github.com/Sushantjha1236/22CSH-293-Group1-ST/assets/113833084/bea39306-61ad-4635-8bba-89a2747ed020)

 3. Run your alias git lol